 Mann and Marquand begin their tale in early 1940 Britain.
 Neville Chamberlain is still Prime Minister, and what was then essentially “the European war” is in its “phony war” phase.
 Germany has conquered Poland and secretly preparing for its blitzkrieg against the United Kingdom and its main ally, France.
 The British and French are preparing to send an expeditionary force to Finland in a bid to save that small nation from a Soviet incursion – and to keep the war at arm’s length for as long as possible.

 Faber successfully transmits his report to the Abwehr, but when his landlady inadvertently walks in while he is doing so, die Nadel uses a stiletto to prevent her from revealing his secret.
-Then he flees, knowing that if the authorities catch him, his mission to serve the Third Reich.
+Then he flees, knowing that if the authorities catch him, his mission to serve the Third Reich will fail.

 Eye of the Needle flashes forward to the spring of 1944.
 The war has gone badly for Germany – its Navy has lost the Battle of the Atlantic, America has entered the war on Britain’s side, and German forces are retreating in Russia and the Italian front.
 Allied air forces batter the Reich by day and by night.
 The so-called “Thousand-Year Reich” that once ruled Europe from the Atlantic to the steppes of the Soviet Union totters on the edge of defeat.
 And the long-awaited Anglo-American invasion of Western Europe is in its final stages of preparation.